schmittjoaopedro/schmittjoaopedro.github.io/_posts/2023-02-03-long-running-performance-tests-gatling.md

 }
 ```

-All these tests were designed to run against a micro-service architecture running in an AWS EKS cluster and Aurora Postgres RDS.

 ## Setting up execution on Jenkins

+When you are done developing the Gatling simulation, the next step is to find a way to run these tests every time you need to do so.
-Both Jenkins and Kubernetes were selected as the main tools for running the performance tests.
+For this task, both Jenkins and Kubernetes can be selected as the main tools.
-The main reason was to standardize the test platform and minimize potential differences that could appear when running the tests from different developer machines and networks, consequently giving more consistent results across many runs.
+The main reason for such a selection is that they allow you to standardize the test platform and minimize potential differences that could appear when running the tests from different developer machines and networks, consequently giving more consistent results across many runs.

-The general pipeline plan is given below:
+A general pipeline plan to run the tests is given below:

 1. The pipeline starts by asking for inputs regarding:
    * The Gatling class to run the simulation;